 Bios Current 13-14 Fellows

 Jamille Fields is the RJ Fellow at the National Health Law Program (NHeLP).
 She received her J.D and M.P.H. with an emphasis in Health Policy from Saint Louis University in May 2013.
 Jamille spent her law school summers advocating for vulnerable populations at the National Health Law Program’s North Carolina office and at Families U.S.A. in Washington D.C.
-She has also served as research assistant throughout law school to Professor Sidney Watson, one of the leading experts on the Affordable Care Act and long-time advocate for increased health care access for all, and currently works with Professor Watson as a part of a grassroots advocacy group to expand Medicaid in Missouri.
+She has also served as research assistant throughout law school to Professor Sidney Watson, one of the leading experts on the Affordable Care Act and long-time advocate for increased health care access for all, and worked with Professor Watson as a part of a grassroots advocacy group to expand Medicaid in Missouri.
 While in law school, Jamille served on several student and professional boards, including acting as Notes & Comments Managing Editor for the Journal of Health Law and Policy and student liaison for the Women Lawyer’s Association of Greater St. Louis.
 Jamille has received many honors, including being selected as one of the top three finalists in the White House Policy Challenge for her policy proposal, Utilizing Web-Based Tools to Manage Chronic Illness in the Medicaid Population and placed second in the Frederick Douglas Moot Court Midwest Regional Competition.
 Prior to law school Jamille was active in public policy, working in the Office of Senator Barack Obama, the Congressional Black Caucus Foundation, Office of Missouri Secretary of State, Robin Carnahan for Missouri and Robin Carnahan for U.S. Senate.
 Jamille holds a Bachelor in Journalism from the University of Missouri-Columbia.

 Lillian Hewko is the RJ Fellow as the National Women’s Health Network (NWHN).
 She graduated in 2011 from the University of Washington School of Law where she was a Gates Public Service Scholar.
 From 2011-2013, Lillian was an Equal Justice Works Fellow at Legal Voice where she led a project she created to provide legal education to incarcerated mothers and implements legislative strategies to reduce the chances of family separation in Washington State.
 As a queer, mixed-Latina from a working class background, reproductive justice is integral to her life and led to her desire to use the law as a tool to create social change.
 Lillian began her reproductive justice work as Peace Corps Urban Youth Development Volunteer in Concepción, Paraguay implementing community and youth led comprehensive sex-education workshops.
 During law school, Lillian focused on human rights issues that affect women and girls, including child rape, sex trafficking, abortion access in Latin America, health care access in WA, wage claims and lawful status for immigrant survivors of domestic violence in the United States.
 During law school Lillian co-founded the Incarcerated Mother’s Advocacy Project (IMAP), a volunteer led project which provides legal information and resources to incarcerated and formerly incarcerated women.
 She also served as Co-President for the University of Washington’s LSRJ Student Chapter, the Innocence Project Student Chapter and the Latino Law Students Association.
 She is a proud recipient of the 2011 Law Students for Reproductive Justice Cari Siestra Award for Excellence in Organizing, and the 2011 University of Washington School of Law Charles Z. Smith Award for Public Service.
 She served as a member of the Board of Directors for Law Students for Reproductive Justice and on the board of Surge Northwest.
 She holds a B.A. in Psychology from the University of California, San Diego.